 [ATTORNEY'S NAME AND ADDRESS HERE]

-This authorization for release of protected health information covers the following period, from:
+This authorization for the release of protected health information covers the following period, from:

 Extent of Authorization:

-Please release all my complete health record information, with the exception of the following:
+Please release all my complete health record information, except the following:

 I understand that I am permitted to revoke this authorization in writing at any time.

 I HEREBY AUTHORIZE THE RELEASE OF MY MEDICAL RECORDS AS PROVIDED ABOVE.